paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-074-foreign-affairs-agencies-consolidation.md

 <a id="section-6553"></a>
 ## § 6553.
-Sunset of United States Advisory Commission on Public Diplomacy
+Continuation of United States Advisory Commission on Public Diplomacy

-The United States Advisory Commission on Public Diplomacy, established under [section 1469 of this title](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1469) and section 8 of Reorganization Plan Numbered 2 of 1977, shall continue to exist and operate under such provisions of law until October 1, 2021.
+The United States Advisory Commission on Public Diplomacy, established under [section 1469 of this title](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1469) and section 8 of Reorganization Plan Numbered 2 of 1977, shall continue to exist and operate under such provisions of law.

 ### Statutory Notes